aws-samples/aws-migops-guidance/User Guide/pending-actions.md

 # Pending actions<a name="pending-actions"></a>

-In AWS MigOps you can receive the following types of invitations:
+In Migration Hub you can receive the following types of invitations:
 + An invitation to become a member of a migration space\.
 + An invitation to join a team in a migration space\.
 + An invitation to become a member of a migration journey\.
 + A request to accept the transfer of a migration journey\.

 When someone sends you an invitation, you receive an email that includes a button that you can use to respond to the invitation\.
-That button takes you to the **Pending actions** page of the AWS MigOps console\.
+That button takes you to the **Pending actions** page of the Migration Hub console\.
 On that page, you can accept or reject each invitation\.

 You don't have to respond through the email\.
-You can go directly to the **Pending actions** page of the AWS MigOps console and view all the invitations you've received\.
+You can go directly to the **Pending actions** page of the Migration Hub console and view all the invitations you've received\.

 **To view and accept or reject invitations**

-1. Open the AWS MigOps console at [https://prod.us-east-2.console.migops.migration-services.aws.dev/](https://prod.us-east-2.console.migops.migration-services.aws.dev/)\.
+1. Open the Migration Hub console at [https://prod.us-east-2.console.migops.migration-services.aws.dev/](https://prod.us-east-2.console.migops.migration-services.aws.dev/)\.

-1. Choose **Go to MigOps Dashboard**\.
+1. Choose **Go to Migration Hub Dashboard**\.

 1. In the navigation pane, choose **Pending actions**\.